Venus Williams' EleVen Launch With Amazon Has the Disco-Sporty Pieces Your Workout Was Missing - E! Online

 We spotlighted Venus Williams' collection with The Drop because we think you'll like her pieces.
 Venus has a partnership with Amazon.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

 If we're talking innovative, fashion-forward activewear that will have you looking and feeling good while breaking a sweat, look no further than Venus Williams' clothing line, EleVen.
-Lucky for you, you can shop the tennis pro's designs at Amazon for a limited time!
+Lucky for you, you can shop the tennis pro's designs for Amazon's The Drop for a limited time!

 Whether you're an aspiring tennis pro like Venus or are looking for some pieces to add to your tenniscore collection, this limited edition spotlight is a can't-miss.
-Not only can you shop some of these pieces for a limited time, but you can also check out the EleVen brand store, which features even more cute activewear pieces.
+And if you're worried you'll miss out on these EleVen pieces, don't worry!
+You can also shop the EleVen brand store on Amazon anytime you'd like.

 "I am so excited to launch my brand in Amazon's online store, inspiring even more women to feel powerful and confident and look and feel good while achieving their goals," Venus shared about the launch.